 \subsection{Obtaining diversity CoTs and self-evaluation outputs from the LLM}

-In our pipeline, the LLM functions as the teacher, while an SLM serves as the student, acquiring the capability to generate viable outcomes under the guidance of the LLM.
+In our pipeline, an LLM functions as the teacher, while an SLM serves as the student.
 First, we let the LLM generate multiple different CoTs and self-evaluation outputs for a given task.
 We utilize few-shot CoT prompting to enhance the quality and standardize the formats of the CoTs generated by the LLM.
 This process is shown as step 1 and step 2 in Figure~\ref{fig:picture_second}.